noir-lang/noir/docs/docs/intro.md

 # Aztec: Ethereum, encrypted

 On Ethereum today, everything is publicly visible, by everyone.
 In the real world, people enjoy privacy.
 Aztec brings privacy to Ethereum.

----

-## Build with confidence.

-Design, build, and deploy private smart contracts with the following features:

-- Private functions
-- Private arguments
-- Private persistent state
-- Private bytecode
-- Private deployments
-- Private execution
-- Private transactions
-- Private contract composability
-- Encrypted state transitions
-- Encrypted logs

-Plus:

-- Composability with Ethereum L1
-- Access to Ethereum's L1 liquidity
-- Cheap, public logic, if you need it
-- Cheap, public persistent state, if you need it

----

-## Play

-Visit the [getting started](./dev_docs/getting_started/main) section for an introduction.

-Go to the [Tutorials](./dev_docs/tutorials/main.md) section to dive into some more advanced walkthroughs.

----

-## But what _is_ Aztec?

-Aztec encrypts Ethereum.

-Aztec is the privacy layer of Ethereum.

-Aztec is a private smart contract platform.

-Aztec is a _fully programmable_ private smart contract platform.

-Aztec is an Ethereum Layer 2.

-Aztec is a zk-zk rollup.

-Aztec is a hybrid private/public rollup.

-Aztec is a network.

-Still confused?
-Explore these docs!

-## Participate
+## Get started

-We are building the Aztec network in public.
-Keep up with the latest discussion and join the conversation in the [Aztec forum](https://discourse.aztec.network) and check out our code on [Github](https://github.com/AztecProtocol).
+### Learn :book:

+Start on the [Foundational Concepts page](./concepts/foundation/main.md) to read about how Aztec works.

+### Build :technologist:

+Go to the [Getting Started section](./dev_docs/getting_started/main.md) of the developer docs to get your hands dirty and start developing on Aztec.

+#### Go deeper 🔬

+Check out the [Awesome Aztec repo](https://github.com/AztecProtocol/awesome-aztec) for a curated list of learning resources and tools to help you learn more about Aztec.

+Clone the [Aztec Starter repo](https://github.com/AztecProtocol/aztec-starter) to get a minimal project set up with Sandbox (local developer network), a simple contract and a test suite.

+Jump into one of the [tutorials](./dev_docs/tutorials/main.md) to learn how to build more complex applications on Aztec.